 - The email used to validate a user account.

 A Help button (?) is now available at the top right side of the administration interface.
 It provides access to the latest enhancements to the SDMC server, all related documentation, and the Stormshield Knowledge Base.

 Wednesday, September 19, 2018

 Azure AD configuration

 When creating an Office 365 (SharePoint Online) or OneDrive for Business shared space, you can now choose between two Azure AD configuration modes: use Stormshield‘s Azure application, or configure your own Azure AD.

 If you choose to use Stormshield‘s application, you can click on a link to activate it automatically in your Azure AD.

 The SDMC server now provides access tokens allowing third party applications to request the SDMC API.

 New role for the administrators

-When creating your corporate account, you are now notified that you can try SDS for C&M freely for 30 days and that the number of allowed users is limited to 10 during this period.
-Upon the expiration of this period, you must import a license to be able to add new users.
+When you create your corporate account, you will now be notified that you can test SDS for C&M for 30 days free of charge, and limited to a maximum of 10 users during the trial period.
+Once this period expires, you must import a license so that new users can be added.